amf3/just_enough/README.md

 Config.in

 ### TODO
+1) Add Behavior Policy under contributions
-1) need to export BR2_EXTERNAL value
+2) need to export BR2_EXTERNAL value
-2) Need to call make O=builddir so we don't pollute repo with temp files
+3) Need to call make O=builddir so we don't pollute repo with temp files
-3) Capture `make external-deps` into release notes
+4) Capture `make external-deps` into release notes
-4) Tag containers with BuildRoot Relase/Version & allow for tag revisions
+5) Tag containers with BuildRoot Relase/Version & allow for tag revisions